NEONScience/NEON-Data-Skills/_posts/LIDAR/2015-06-30-Create-Lidar-CHM-R.md

 by subtracting the ground elevation from the elevation of the top of the surface (or the tops of the trees).

-To create the CHM, we will call the raster libraries in R and import the lidar derived digital surface model (DSM) and the digital terrain model (DTM).
+To create the CHM, we will use the `raster` library in `R` and import the lidar derived digital surface model (DSM) and the digital terrain model (DTM).